Best pool alarms 2024: stay safe and relaxed

 Alarm strength

-Alarm strength is one of the biggest things to look for when choosing a pool alarm.
-This will impact how loud the alarm sounds, which is particularly important if you want to be able to hear it from a distant part of your home.
-One of the quietest alarms we tested put out 98.7 decibels of sound - for context, this is 10 decibels short of a rock band in concert.
-So, many of them are super loud, however, it's definitely something to look out for.
+Alarm strength is one of the biggest things to consider when choosing a pool alarm.
+This will impact the alarm's loudness, which is particularly important if you want to hear it from a distant part of your home.
+One of the quietest alarms we tested put out 98.7 decibels of sound—for context, this is 10 decibels short of a rock band in concert.
+So, many of them are super loud, but it's definitely something to look out for.

 Installation

 There are a few different installation types for pool alarms.
 The most common designs are wearable, floating, and in-ground.
 A wearable alarm is ideal if you need an alarm for your children, as this ensures it's on their bodies.
-Floating alarms are easy to install and generally require batteries, however, this could be annoying when using the pool.
-Lastly, in-ground alarms might require a bit more work to install but they are generally longer-lasting.
+Floating alarms are easy to install and generally require batteries.
+However, this could be annoying when using the pool.
+Lastly, in-ground alarms might require more work but are generally longer-lasting.

 Remote range

-The remote range is how far the remote receiver can be placed to still connect to the alarm.
-Some pool alarms are designed as bracelets for children, while others bob around on the surface of the pool, so they must be within range for your particular pool.
+The remote range is how far the receiver can be placed to connect to the alarm.
+Some pool alarms are designed as bracelets for children, while others bob around on the pool's surface, so they must be within range of your pool.

 Pool size

 In our roundup, there are many different alarms for various pool sizes.
-Some have an unlimited range, while others specify, for example, n 18 x 36 ft maximum size.
-This is quite simple to check and is vital to ensuring that your pool alarm will work effectively.
+Some have an unlimited range, while others specify a maximum size of 18 x 36 ft.
+This is quite simple to check and vital to ensuring your pool alarm works effectively.

 Alarm turn off

-As we mentioned above, pool alarms are incredibly loud, and you're unlikely to want the sound as loud as a rock band in your ear for an extended period of time.
-Some alarms can be turned off by simply pressing a button, however, others require a key.
+As mentioned above, pool alarms are incredibly loud, and you're unlikely to want the sound as loud as a rock band in your ear for an extended period.
+Some alarms can be turned off by simply pressing a button.
+However, others require a key.
 A key is beneficial as it means that children or intruders can't turn off the alarm themselves - increasing the chance of you catching an incident.
 However, it does mean that it might take longer to turn it off, and you need to remember where you've placed the key.
-This really comes down to your purpose of having a pool alarm, and how easily you want to turn it off.
+This comes down to your purpose of having a pool alarm and how easily you want to turn it off.

 The best pool alarms are designed to give you peace of mind about your family’s safety, though this doesn’t necessarily come cheap.
-Out of the eight pool alarms we tested, all but one of the devices came in at over $100 and the average cost was $183.
-The good news though is that these devices offer good value in terms of battery life - you can expect them to last a year before you have to change them.
+Out of the eight pool alarms we tested, all but one cost over $100, and the average cost was $183.
+The good news is that these devices offer good value in terms of battery life—you can expect them to last a year before you have to change them.

-While the initial outlay may seem expensive, the best pool alarms reassure you about your family’s safety, a priceless consideration.
+While the initial outlay may seem expensive, the best pool alarms reassure you about your family’s safety, which is a priceless consideration.

 Sophie Bird